-If you have any queries concerning your child’s progress, please contact us on our advice line or come along to one of our child health drop-ins where we would be happy to discuss any aspect of health and well-being for you and your family.
+If you have any queries concerning your child’s progress, please contact us on our advice line or come along to one of our child health clinics where we would be happy to discuss any aspect of health and well-being for you and your family.

 For further information

 - For example, for developmental paediatrics or therapy services.
 Contact the One Stop referral centre (tel: 0300 222 5755, Option 2)